nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

    % ipa-server-install --no_hbac_allow --no-ntp --setup-dns  <-- If you want to host NTP from IPA, take off --no-ntp . . . (show steps here)

 Once this is complete, it's recommended you create an admin account for yourself.
-Later, you can disable 'admin' if you'd like, but for now, just create one for yourself.
 Me personally, I like to have a "2" at the end of my login name, that way I have an obvious difference.
 I don't like my IPA admin account to also be used to login to systems and have full root privileges.
 I personally believe it's better to have separate admin accounts away from the defaults.

 .. code-block:: bash